skywarth/annals-of-disco/docs/linguistics/literacy/book.md

 - Only the Paranoid Survive, Andrew Grove
 - The Papalagi (Der Papalagi)
 - Flowers for Algernon - Daniel Keyes
+- The Scourge of God -  William Dietrich

 #### Misc